 A student's behavior and academic success are heavily influenced by the expectations you have of them.
 They can see it, even if you don't say it.
 Communicate whenever possible that you believe in them.

-So many students who struggle require this relentless belief that they can meet expectations.
+So many struggling students require this relentless belief that they can meet expectations.
 This comes across in what you say and the way you say it.
 Rita Pierson brings a little 5-minute inspiration to this point.

 Expect that students will participate, follow directions, and work together.
 You do this through your language.